 Modern Slavery & Human Trafficking (MSHT)

 Section 54 of the Modern Slavery Act 2015 requires businesses with a turnover of £36 million to prepare and publish a slavery and human trafficking statement for each financial year.
-However, businesses with turnover below the required threshold could also publicise a Section 54 statement describing their actions to prevent modern slavery from occurring within their business.
+However, businesses with turnover below the required threshold could also sign the pledge and publicise a Section 54 statement describing their actions to prevent modern slavery from occurring within their business.

 We would encourage as many businesses as possible to join us in eradicating human rights abuses in supply chains and show that there is a collaborative response when it comes to ensuring human rights due diligence here in Warwickshire.
-Warwickshire County Council Business Crime Advisor will provide an insight into modern slavery and human trafficking at an international, national and local level, as well as sharing best practice on how to spot the signs of modern slavery.
+Businesses will provided with an insight into modern slavery and human trafficking at an international, national and local level, as well as sharing best practice on how to spot the signs of modern slavery.